-It is no news that one of the many slow poisons that is fast killing marriages is resentment.
-With resentment, it just doesn’t happen, it is built up overtime.
-Marriages where both partners are used to bottling up emotions or sweeping differences under the rug, in no time these marriages will be overcome by resentment.
+It’s no news that one of the many slow poisons that are fast killing marriages is resentment.
+It doesn’t happen out of nowhere, but builds up over time.
+In marriages where both partners are used to bottling up emotions or sweeping differences under the rug, in no time these marriages will be overcome by resentment.
 Marriage is a joint partnership, so it doesn’t just involve one person.
 If any of the partners have started to harbor feelings of resentment towards the other, it is necessary that they get to the root cause before it goes out of hand.
-These feelings of resentment could be caused any of several factors, but they all involve a form of injustice, wrongdoing or offense by the other partner.
+These feelings of resentment could be caused by any of several factors, but they all involve a form of injustice, wrongdoing or offense by the other partner.
 In this post, we have highlighted a few reasons why partners could begin to feel resentment in a marriage.

-- Failing To Keep Promises.
 If you cannot keep your promises, then don’t make them.
 Broken and unfulfilled promises are detrimental to your marriage, especially because your partner would keep anticipating what you say you would do, then get disappointed.
-When this is done over and over again, your partner would totally loose trust and faith in you, and make them resent you for a long time.
+When this is done over and over again, your partner would totally lose trust and faith in you, and make them resent you for a long time.

 Resentment is a horrible thing to happen in any marriage, as it even kills the intimacy involved.
 If your marriage is suffering from resentment, try and work things out with your spouse, before the wall of resentment becomes too high for you both to climb.